-I tried the token automatic rotation feature after AWS Secrets Manager managed external secrets became compatible with GitLab
+I tried token automatic rotation using AWS Secrets Manager managed external secrets, which now supports GitLab

 This page has been translated by machine translation.
 View original